A Review on Single-Problem Multi-Attempt Heuristic Optimization: Introduction

 The above examples show a wide diversity of strategies for addressing a single problem in multiple attempts.
 The diversity lies not only in the selection criteria, but also in the component that differentiates the heuristic methods selected for each attempt: a heuristic algorithm, a configuration of its parameters, an initialization or a stopping criterion.
 Thus, each combination of these four components defines a heuristic alternative to solve the optimization problem of interest.
-We have observed that the alternative selection strategies focus on solving a single problem are divided into four different topics studied separately in the literature, each one focused mainly on the selection of one component.
+We have observed that alternative selection strategies focus on solving a single problem are divided into four different topics studied separately in the literature, each one focused mainly on the selection of one component.
 However, all these strategies are valid for the same practical \textit{Single-Problem Multi-attempt Heuristic Optimization} (SIMHO) scenario, where a practitioner faces the following question: how to sequentially select heuristic alternatives to find the best possible solution to a given optimization problem in multiple attempts?.
-There are reviews that give an overview of alternative selection~\cite{bessiere_algorithm_2016,gendreau_intelligent_2019}.
-However, most works focus on the selection of a single component~\cite{locatelli_global_2016,huang_survey_2020}, while only a few address the joint selection of two components at most~\cite{kerschke_automated_2019,yang_hyperparameter_2020,bischl_hyperparameter_2023}.
+There are reviews that give an overview of alternative selection strategies~\cite{bessiere_algorithm_2016,gendreau_intelligent_2019}, but most either focus on limited subsets of relevant strategies for SIMHO~\cite{locatelli_global_2016,gendreau_intelligent_2019,yang_hyperparameter_2020} or include approaches that rely on assumptions that make them not feasible or not efficiently applicable to the SIMHO setting~\cite{huang_survey_2020,kerschke_automated_2019,bischl_hyperparameter_2023}.

-Existing reviews do not comprehensively cover strategies for practitioners facing specific SIMHO problems.
+Existing reviews do not comprehensively cover strategies for practitioners facing specific SIMHO settings.
 To overcome this gap, this paper presents a review focused on selection strategies suitable for SIMHO, encompassing strategies that address the selection of any combination of the four components.
 We unify existing literature related to SIMHO within a single framework, identifying a shared structure among strategies typically studied separately and formalizing them under the same terminology.
 Furthermore, we define a taxonomy that characterizes all strategies within the proposed framework.
 To the best of our knowledge, this is the first review to unify, describe, and classify selection strategies exclusively for SIMHO while considering all four components together.